awslabs/aws-encryption-sdk-specification/changes/2020-07-14_refactor-cmc-spec/change.md

 a TTL-expired entry could remain in the cache indefinitely if no user makes any Get Cache Entry or Put Cache Entry call after the entry enters the cache.
-The change does not mandate period eviction because concurrency is complex to implement in some programming languages and runtimes.
+The change does not mandate periodic eviction because concurrency is complex to implement.

 This change specifies that the local CMC evicts entries in least recently used (LRU) order.